 Check out Tennis For Free's website to see if there are free coaching sessions available in your area – you'll then just need to pre-book your place online.
 The sessions mostly run during weekends and are currently only available for those aged 12 and over (previously aged three and over).

 Tennis For Free has told us the sessions aren't professional coaching, but instead they're more focused on having fun.
 A session lasts for 1.5 hours - you'll spend the first hour with a coach/assistant and the final half hour as 'Open Play'.

 You'll need to take your own racquets with you as it's unable to loan equipment at this time.
-It's also told us face coverings are not required, but social distancing measures will be in place.

 We don't currently have any deals.

 Cheapest prices for 400g punnets & 300ml single creamExpired

 If you're stocking up on strawberries and cream for Wimbledon (or just want to enjoy them anyway), we’ve served up a round-up of the best supermarket prices for fresh strawberry punnets (400g or nearest equivalent) and 300ml fresh single cream pots to net you the best deal.

 Here's what we found when we looked on Tue 2 Jul:

 - £1.69 for the strawberries at Lidl (find your nearest), in stores only.

 - £1.69 for the strawberries at Aldi (find your nearest), in stores only (cream 85p)